Verifiable Credentials and Verifiable Presentations: issuing, signing and verification

 However, if you need to change this date you can use the setIssuanceDate

 method.
-It takes a single argument issuanceDate
+It takes a single argument issuanceDate that needs to be a string

 with a valid ISO formatted datetime: